-The Solution Demo is the apex event of the Program Increment cycle for a Value Stream.
-This is the event where the results of all the development efforts from multiple Agile Release Trains—along with the contributions from Suppliers and other value stream participants—are made visible to the Customers and other stakeholders.
-This is the most critical time for a fully integrated, Solution-level demonstration; a time for objective evaluation and stakeholder and Customer feedback.
-And it is a time to celebrate the accomplishments of the last PI.
+The Solution Demo presents the combined development efforts of multiple Agile Release Trains (ARTs)—along with the contributions of Suppliers and other solution participants—to Customers and other stakeholders.
+This demo is critical for the Solution Train to receive objective evaluation and feedback.
+It’s also a moment to celebrate the accomplishments of the last PI.

-As can be inferred from the quote at the top of this article, the solution demo is a purposeful, mandatory, and high-profile “pull” event.
-It pulls various aspects of the solution together and helps ensure that the Agile Release Trains and Suppliers are creating an integrated and tested solution that is fit for its intended purpose.
-Thereby, it accelerates the integration, testing, and evaluation of the solution under development—something that is otherwise all too easy to defer until too late in the solution life cycle.
+As the quote at the top of this article suggests, the solution demo is a deliberate and high-profile ‘pull event.’
+It ‘pulls’ together various aspects of the solution and helps ensure that the ARTs and suppliers create an integrated and tested solution that is fit for its intended purpose.
+This demo accelerates the integration, testing, and evaluation of the entire solution under development—something that’s all too easy to defer until too late in the development lifecycle.

-In the portfolio context, Enterprises sometimes create even larger pull events during which several solutions come together for a “road show” of their accomplishments (see Ref 1 for an example).
-There, senior managers, stakeholders, and portfolio fiduciaries review the progress in the broader portfolio context and make decisions about the continuation or cancellation of initiatives or changes to the budgetary investment in the value streams.
+Enterprises sometimes create even more significant pull events within a portfolio, during which several Solution Trains come together for a ‘roadshow’ of their accomplishments (see for example).
+The portfolio’s senior leaders and stakeholders review progress in a broader context and make decisions about initiatives’ continuation (or cancellation).
+Or, they might decide to make changes to the investment in their development value streams.

-Such a critical event requires preparation.
-This preparation often begins at Pre- and Post-PI Planning, where the results of the most recent System Demos are available.
-Those results inform those who are staging the demo as to what specific capabilities and other aspects of the solution can be demonstrated.
-In addition, even though the solution demo may not have a large group of attendees (scope considerations usually prevent most development team members from attending), logistics do matter.
-Those who do attend are important to the value stream, and some attention to logistics, timing, presentation format, and professionalism enhance the experience.
-They may even influence the outcome.
+A solution demo is a critical event that requires preparation, which often begins with Pre-Plan, where the results of the most recent solution demos are available.
+Those results inform the people staging the demo on what specific capabilities and aspects of the solution can and should be demonstrated.
+Since the Solution Train is large and usually distributed, logistics do matter.
+Video conferencing technology should support remote attendees to observe and participate.
+Timing, presentation format, and professionalism enhance the experience.
+It may even influence the outcome.

 Attendees for a solution demo typically include: